 The Beazer board of directors recommends that Beazer stockholders vote their shares in favor of the proposed amendments to the Value Created Plan.
-Please see "Proxies" beginning on page 26 of this Joint Proxy Statement/Prospectus for instructions on how to vote by proxy.
+Please see the voting instructions on page of this Joint Proxy Statement/Prospectus for instructions on how to vote.

 In December 1998, the Beazer Stock Plan Committee approved the Value Created Plan which was approved by the shareholders on February 4, 1999.
 In November 2000, the Beazer board of directors approved the Customer Plan as a component of the Value Created Plan.
-The following summary of the Value Created Plan and the Customer Plan is qualified in its entirety by reference to the full text of these plans attached hereto as Annex V.
+The following summary of the Value Created Plan and the Customer Plan is qualified in its entirety by reference to the full text of the Value Created Plan, a copy of which may be obtained by shareholders upon written request directed to the Secretary of the Company, 5775 Peachtree Dunwoody Road, Suite B-200, Atlanta, Georgia 30342.